A complaint under the Pay Equity Act is an allegation that one or more provisions of the Act have been violated. Examples of complaints include:

-- that the employee has been fired, coerced, penalized or harassed because of pay equity
+- An employee was fired, coerced, penalized or harassed because of pay equity

-- that there has been a contravention of the Pay Equity Act or of an order made by the Pay Equity Office or Pay Equity Hearings Tribunal
+- An Order made by either the Pay Equity Office or the Pay Equity Hearings Tribunal has been ignored

-- *there are objections to the posted pay equity plan or amended pay equity plan
+- An employee objects to the posted pay equity plan or amended pay equity plan*

-- *that changes in the workplace are such that the pay equity plan or amended pay equity plan is no longer appropriate for the bargaining unit or for the workplace
+- Changes in the workplace are such that the pay equity plan or amended pay equity plan is no longer appropriate*

 a) a public sector organization that existed in 1987 or 1993 OR